-The following advice may help your patients with gallbladder issues on a LCHF diet:21
+The following advice may help your patients with gallbladder issues on a low-carb diet:17

 - Asymptomatic patients: If stones have been visualized or confirmed but the patient has no symptoms, there is no need to do anything.
 Their stones may never be an issue.

-- Symptomatic patients: If they experience severe pain after eating low-carb or keto meals, they may need to reduce their lipid intake or break it up into smaller portions throughout the day.
-In theory coconut oil and MCT oil may help as they do not stimulate bile release.
-However, this is anecdotal, without a clear consensus.
-If these methods do not reduce attacks they may eventually need to have elective surgery or be placed on specific drugs to manage their stones.
+- Symptomatic patients: If patients experience severe pain after eating low-carb or keto meals, they may need to reduce their fat intake or break it into smaller portions throughout the day.
+In theory, coconut oil and MCT oil may help as they are more readily absorbed, they do not require pancreatic lipase, and may not stimulate bile release.18 However, this is mostly anecdotal, without a clear consensus.
+If these methods do not reduce attacks, the patient may eventually need to have elective surgery or be placed on specific drugs to manage gallstones.

-- Patients without a gallbladder: An LCHF diet can be consumed when the gallbladder has already been removed, but patients may need to eat smaller, more frequent meals with smaller amounts of fat at any one time, at least in the beginning.
-The liver still makes bile to digest the fat, but the gallbladder can no longer concentrate and store it.
-Bile is released directly into the intestine.
-Consuming low-carb, above-ground vegetables or keto bread with meals may help slow digestion of the fat and slow down diarrhea.
-There is also inconsistent anecdotal evidence that an ox-bile supplement can help break down fats and reduce diarrhea or other digestive symptoms.
+- Patients without a gallbladder: A low-carb diet can be consumed when the gallbladder has already been removed, but patients may need to eat smaller, more frequent meals with smaller amounts of fat at any one time, at least in the beginning.
+19 The liver still makes bile to digest the fat, but the gallbladder can no longer concentrate and store it.
+Instead, bile is released directly into the intestine.
+Consuming high-fiber, low-carb foods with meals, such as above-ground vegetables or keto bread, may help slow the digestion of fat and reduce diarrhea.
+There is also inconsistent anecdotal evidence that a bile supplement can help break down fats and reduce diarrhea or other digestive symptoms.20

-No formal study has yet tested an LCHF diet on people with gallstones.
+No formal study has yet tested these diets on people with gallstones.

 3. History of kidney stones or kidney disease

-Excess salt can be a concern for increased risk of kidney stones.
-Some but not all people starting a LCHF or keto diet may need to increase their salt intake to reduce the symptoms of induction or keto flu.
-However, as far as we know, research to date has not found that kidney stones occur more often among those who follow a low-carb or ketogenic diet.22
+Although the evidence is uncertain, sodium intake is thought to be associated with increased risk of kidney stones.22 Because some, but not all, people starting a low-carb or keto diet may need to increase their salt intake to reduce the symptoms of induction or keto flu, this may raise concerns about the development of kidney stones.
+However, as far as we know, research to date has not found that kidney stones occur more often among those who follow a low-carb or ketogenic diet.23

-Instead, most reports of kidney stones are anecdotal — primarily on internet forums — from adults who claim they developed a kidney stone soon after starting a low-carb diet.
-However, since kidney stones are very common — occurring in 10% of all men and 7% of women in the US, the majority of whom are on a standard American diet — the timing of a stone forming might have had nothing to do with starting low carb.
+Instead, most reports of kidney stones are anecdotal from adults who develop a kidney stone soon after starting a low-carb diet.
+However, since kidney stones are very common — occurring in 10% of men and 7% of women in the US, the majority of whom are on a standard American diet — the timing of a stone forming might have nothing to do with starting low carb.

 If kidney stones do form while following a low-carb diet, make sure your patient stays well hydrated and avoids large amounts of high-oxalate foods such as caffeine, chocolate, spinach, okra, Swiss chard, and rhubarb.

-Regarding kidney dysfunction, studies have shown no significant risk with moderate or high protein intake in the absence of pre-existing kidney disease.23 Therefore, low-carb diets are likely safe for all except those with advanced kidney disease.
+Regarding kidney dysfunction, studies have shown no significant risk with moderate- or high-protein intake in the absence of pre-existing kidney disease.24 Therefore, low-carb diets are likely safe for all except those with advanced kidney disease.